Your Ad Here

 [Link to Photo] 172 at Steelton, May 27, 1974 TED ELLIS

 In the early 60's the Algoma Central needed some more power, but did not want to deal with turbocharged engines, so two GP9's were ordered from GMDD in London, even though regular GP9 production ended four years before.
-These two engines were both sold in the early 1980's after the purchase of 6 GP38-2's.
+No. 172 was the very last GP9 ever built by GM.
+These two engines were both sold during the mid 1980's after the purchase of 6 GP38-2's.

 SD40 180-182